top of page

 The Lake Kutubu area experienced a number of deaths, and houses and gardens were destroyed during the 7.5 magnitude earthquake that struck the Southern Highlands in February 2018.
 It was a disaster for the more than 40 villages that participate in the Kutubu Kundu and Digaso Festival and it has been inspirational to observe how these resilient people have bounced back to normality.

-Day 11 – Port Moresby & Fly to Kokopo / Rabaul East New Britain
+Day 14 – Return to Port Moresby & Fly to Rabaul, East New Britain

-Upon arrival at in East New Britain we check-in to our accommodation and enjoy coastal views and a delicious evening meal.
+Upon arrival at in East New Britain we check-in to our accommodation and enjoy views of the Duke of York Islands and the adjacent volcanoes while eating a delicious evening meal on the "over the water" decking.

 Today we will have the customary shell money concept explained in detail with an opportunity to make your own string of shell money.
 Early missionaries and travellers to New Britain found it to be the only area in the Pacific region they had come across where the locals had a true money currency of a standard value.
 The Europeans were intrigued by the local monetary system and the way in which Tambu was intricately woven into the very texture of social life.
 It still plays its role in Tolai society today, maintaining its cultural significance, particularly as part of the bride price or gift giving to the father of the would be bride.
 It is exchanged to mark births, marriages and deaths.
 The standard unit of currency is the 'pokono' or fathom (a grown man's arm span).
 Be fascinated by stories from the Tubuan Society of the local Tolai people who have strict laws and taboos.
 Learn of the Ingiet stone carvings associated with the powerful Ingiet sorcerers and the secret men’s society, outlawed by the German administration in 1905.